CodeOfArdonia/SongsOfPower-Fabric/README.md

 **HotKey: C**

 - Aggrosphere: Fire a sphere and damage hit entity or create explosion.
-(Cooldown: 10ticks / 0.5s)
 - Aggroquake: Push entities around you away and damage them.
-(Cooldown: 300ticks / 15s)
+- Aggroshock **(Experimental)**: Generate lightnings.

 ### Mobilium

 **HotKey: V**

 - Mobiliflash: Teleport to the direction you see, has a delay of 10 ticks.
-(Cooldown: 40ticks / 2s)
 - Mobiliwings: Enable a fake elytra and into sliding mode.
 - Mobiliglide: Slow falling.